SuleimanFarah/sunpy/GSOC/GSoC-2016-Hieronymous.md

 I would divide this project nicely, in 2-3 modular parts.

 * Fetching and Downloading data.
 This would involve writing custom clients using ``Fido`` interface to download the fits data and write a similar client to download text/html data (from different sources).
 * Pre-processing data.
 The data in form of text/html that we download, would not be in the format that we require.
 Most of the information is in form of tables which are garbled along with other unnecessary data that we don’t require.
-I would create a custom-made parser for each source which would extract the tables we want and we could then conveniently manipulate the tables using ``astropy.ascii`` .
-The parser would most probably be a part of ``sunpy.util``.
+I would create a custom-made parser for each source which would extract the tables we want and we could then conveniently manipulate the tables using ``astropy.ascii``.
 * Plotting.
 We would use ``matplotlib`` to overlay the data obtained from the table along with the fits data to create the plots.
 Fetching and downloading data should be simple (due to ``Fido``).
 The main challenges that we would face is most probably in the second step of pre-processing data.
 Since every source would have its own way in which data is structured we would have to implement a parser with a custom logic for each source.
 We would use the ``Table`` provided in ``astropy.ascii`` to store the tabular data in the text/html files.
 Also, the different sources from which we would obtain textual/html data haven’t been decided so far.
 More might be scrapped/added in the future.